cypress-io/cypress/docs/source/faq/questions/dashboard-faq.md

 We will offer similar pricing models of other Developer Tools you are familiar with using.

+## {% fa fa-angle-right %} What is the difference between public and private projects?

+**A public project** means that anyone can see the recorded runs for it.
+It's similar to how public projects on Github, Travis, or Circle are handled.
+Anyone who knows your `projectId` will be able to see the recorded runs, screenshots, and videos for public projects.

+**A private project** means that only {% url 'users' organizations-dashboard#Inviting-Users %} you explicitly invite to your {% url 'organization' organizations-dashboard %} can see its recorded runs.
+Even if someone knows your `projectId`, they will not have access to your runs unless you have invited them.

 ## {% fa fa-angle-right %} How is this different than CI?

 Cypress is **complimentary** to your {% url "CI provider" continuous-integration %}, and plays a completely different role.